eferdee/enhancement-classification-alzheimer-s-mri/README.md

 The application provides a simple web interface where users can upload MRI images and obtain enhanced images for further analysis.

+## 📖 Research Summary

+Alzheimer's disease is a progressive neurodegenerative disorder and the leading cause of dementia.
+MRI-based classification using deep learning can be significantly affected by image noise, particularly **Rician noise**, which degrades image quality and reduces classification performance.

+This project proposes an image enhancement pipeline using the **Nonlinear Activation Free Network (NAFNet)** to improve MRI image quality before Alzheimer's disease classification.
+The enhanced images are subsequently classified using **ResNet18**, and the performance is evaluated on three image conditions:

+- Original MRI images
+- MRI images with synthetic Rician noise
+- MRI images enhanced using NAFNet

+Image enhancement quality is evaluated using **Peak Signal-to-Noise Ratio (PSNR)** and **Structural Similarity Index Measure (SSIM)**, while classification performance is assessed using **Accuracy** and **Macro F1-score**.

 ## ✨ Features

 - MRI image enhancement using NAFNet